Quick Picks

 What it's about: In a 25th-century cyberpunk future, human consciousness is stored on cortical "stacks" that can be moved between bodies (sleeves), making the wealthy effectively immortal.
 Soldier Takeshi Kovacs is awakened 250 years after his death and tasked with solving a meta-trillionaire's murder.
 Adapted from Richard K. Morgan's novel by Laeta Kalogridis, the Netflix series ran 18 episodes across two seasons.

 Aiifi's Take: The most lavish AI-adjacent show on this list.
 Altered Carbon's first season is the strongest live-action cyberpunk anyone has made since Blade Runner, with Joel Kinnaman anchoring the noir.
 The recasting of Kovacs in season two and a thinner script lost momentum, and Netflix cancelled it after two seasons.
 Best for viewers who want immortality, AI, and consciousness transfer treated as the same problem.
 Includes the AI hotelier Poe, played by Chris Conner, the show's most beloved character.
+The show's treatment of consciousness as transferable data is the philosophical floor for current debates about digital twins, voice cloning, and posthumous likeness rights, all of which are now active legal questions.

 How We Chose These AI TV Shows